 One tip I could give you when making music equipment purchasing decisions is to ask yourself if it is something you need or just something you want.
 If it is something you need, you could still postpone the purchase up to the point where you absolutely need it.
 One business principle is to not spend money on something until you absolutely have to.
 But, in the end, you do what you have to do.
 Since there are no guarantees of success, expensive equipment purchases are, to some extent, a financial risk.

-Making Time to Do What is Necessary
+Making Time to Do What Is Necessary

-Preparing to be ready for steady gigs is a time consuming process.
+Preparing to be ready for steady gigs is a time-consuming process.
 You have to learn the material, do individual practice and be available for band rehearsals.
 This may require that you drop other things that you like to do.
 Maybe you like to go fishing or bowling or whatever.
 Now, as a member of a band that wants to go out and do steady gigs, you just might be able to do some of those things.
 You may not be able to spend as much time with your family either.

 Serious musicians who have experience playing out generally know what it takes to get out there and play.
-They realize it takes a certain amount of material to play a two hour or four hour gig.
+They realize it takes a certain amount of material to play a two-hour or four-hour gig.
 They have some idea as to what equipment they will need to get out there and play.
 It’s the inexperienced guys that don’t really know yet as to what it all involves.

 Experienced people know how much time really needs to be devoted to their music in order to be ready to play out.
 That’s why, when you put together a band, you are better off if you have as many band members as possible with experience in playing out.
 You will at least know that they have some idea as to what it all takes to get out there playing and you know that at least, in the past, they have been willing to put in the time necessary.
 They say the best predictor of someone’s future behavior is looking at their past behavior.
-If they’ve put in the necessary time before, then they will be more likely do so again.
+If they’ve put in the necessary time before, then they will be more likely to do so again.

 Practice, Practice, Practice